iwasrobbed/RPCircularProgress/README.md

 ⚠️ To use with Swift 4.x please ensure you are using >= 0.4.0 ⚠️

+⚠️ To use with Swift 4.2 please ensure you are using >= 0.4.1 ⚠️

 UIView subclass written in Swift to show circular progress.

 ![Example Usage](ohhai.gif)